onlyoneknife/cubesat/README.md

 TBC

 ## Repository Structure ##
-The structure of the repo is as follows.
+The structure of the repository is as follows.

 ***lib3rdParty***

 * Contains 3rd party libraries to support our development.
 This includes the FreeRTOS kernal, etc.

-*** ports ***

-* For production code and code for testing production code, that is specific for each target architecture.
-* Each port should have its own subfolder, e.g., ports/linux
-* This should only be committed to master on approval and should have full unit test coverage!
+***hardware***

+* Contains hardware level code.
+This would include register level interaction with a sensor, etc.

+***liba***

+* Contains portable API code.
+This should not include any hardware specific code.

 ***prototypes***

 * This is where we develop code and work on features
 * Code here may or may not be used in the final product, this area is for testing and experimenting

-### FreeRTOS Notes ###
+## FreeRTOS Notes ##
 This information is useful if you have never used FreeRTOS before.
-FreeRTOS is included in the prototype folder for use in code development.

 * FreeRTOS has a config file that changes what is compiled via #define statements.
 * Different architectures may have different config settings.
-    * 3rdParty/FreeRTOS_Library is configured for use with the lpc1769.
+    * 3rdParty/FreeRTOS is configured for use with the EFM32GG microcontroller series.
-It may more properly be put under 3rdParty/lpc1769/FreeRTOS_Library, but it isn't for now.
-    * 3rdParty/linux/posix_gcc_simulator has a copy of FreeRTOS for use with the linux port (for testing).

-* In both cases, FreeRTOS is built as a lib, and linked into the ports/lpc1769 or ports/linux project.
+* The FreeRTOS configuration used here automatically configures itself according to the specific EFM32GG microcontroller specified in main/.cproject
 * The version of FreeRTOS can be found in its freertos.h file.
-As at this writing (Nov 22, 2014):
-    * Project FreeRTOS_Library (for the lpc1769) is version 6.1.1
-    * Project FreeRTOS_Posix (for linux) is version 6.0.4 (which I believe is the latest available for the posix port)
-    * The latest version of FreeRTOS used in lpcopen demos is 7.5.3
-    * We may need to reconcile the version of FreeRTOS we are using.